LizzieLaShark/WekaS3/empathy.md

-Dont read this yet, I'm not finished! :)

-tell us what you think of the idea of an empathic civilization.
+Tell us what you think of the idea of an empathic civilization.
 Is it possible?
 How would we work towards that goal?
 What stumbling blocks do you see?
 Is this something you believe is worth your time and effort to pursue?
 What are the possible downsides of pursuing it?
 Of not pursuing it?
 (15 minutes)